-600-1000 new housing units
+More than 600 new units

-are projected to be in demand within 10 years within the housing submarket.
+are projected to be in demand through 2027, within the housing submarket.

 Key Findings: Office Real Estate

 Flat to negative growth

 Office space in the Northeast Submarket has experienced negative absorption in the last three years and zero inventory growth in the last five years.
 However, and notwithstanding these trends, Reis projects that approximately 150,000 square feet of new space will be constructed in the submarket by 2016.